ahoirg/rag-pipeline/README.md

 |  v0.0.1 | Avg.
 Similarity Score (Cosine) | **0.513** | tinyllama     |
 |  v0.0.1 |Avg.
 Similarity Score (Cosine) | **0.548** | llama3.2:3b  |
 |  v0.0.1 |Avg.
 Similarity Score (Cosine) | **0.556** | phi3:mini     |

-## 7) Future Improvements
-### Backend
-- [ ] **Testing**: Comprehensive unit tests, integration tests, end-to-ends should be added to improve reliability.
-- [ ] **Configurable Parameters**: Runtime parameters (e.g.: top_k, temperature, embedding models, generator models) should be made fully configurable via API requests.
-- [ ] **CI/CD**: develop → main workflow with GitHub Actions.
-Merging to main triggers an automated build and a versioned release.
-It should create a package with version information.
-- [ ] **Managing Logging**: Structured JSON logging should be implemented to increase observability.
-- [x] **File Architecture**: The project structure can be further organized to maintain clarity as the API continues to grow.
-[For more detail.](https://medium.com/@smart_byte_labs/organize-like-a-pro-a-simple-guide-to-go-project-folder-structures-e85e9c1769c2)

-### RAG Pipeline
-- [ ] **Different Retrieval Approaches:** Future improvements should include support for sparse vector retrieval and hybrid search methods.
-- [ ] **Benchmark Dataset:** A Gold Chunk test set should be created to evaluate different chunking strategies.
-- [ ] **Reranker integration:** Implement two-stage retrieval.
-For example, retrieve 10 chunks using cosine similarity, then rerank with cross-encoder to select top 3.
-- [ ] **Generation Optimization:** Different prompts should be tested to improve answer quality.